izelg/Masterthesis_Bolometer/readme.txt

 bolo_calibration.py: Here are the functions to derive kappa and tau from the omic calibration. (possibly to be extended by relative calibration and optical absolut calibration functions.)

+powermeter.py: There is only one function here to plot and analyze the height of the powermetermeasurements.
+We measured the powermeter of the white light source and the green laser with a Thorlabs powermeter we borrwed.